 This command will do the following:

-- Build a Docker image as defined in the
+- Build the Dockerfiles specified in the

 Congrats you have successfully deployed an application to kubernetes!

 DevSpace CLI builds and pushes your Docker images before deploying your projects.
 Follow these links to learn more about how to:

 DevSpace CLI will also create image pull secrets, if you configure this.
 Learn more about image pull secrets.